The job of a maintenance supervisor is never-ending because the question of equipment failure is not if but when.

 The 7 Questions You Need to Ask

-Before you start building an IoT system for condition monitoring, ask yourself these 7 questions to determine the right sensors:
+Before you start building an IoT system for condition monitoring, ask yourself these 7 questions:

 - Assets: What equipment do you want to monitor and how you will use the data?